saywin/shoe-store-api/README.md

 # books-shop-api
-Online shoe store on Django REST Framework: managing products, carts, orders, reviews and payment processing.
+This project is an online shoe store built using Django REST Framework (DRF).
+It features a robust backend that allows for comprehensive management of products, categories, users, carts, orders, and reviews.
+Users can browse a variety of shoes, add them to their carts, and complete purchases with multiple payment methods.
+Additionally, the application supports user reviews for products, enhancing the shopping experience.
+Caching popular items and asynchronous tasks for order notifications are also implemented to improve performance and user engagement.